opi/onionmap/README.md

 Now you'll have to make a build, with Gulp.
 See http://gulpjs.com/ for installation documentation.

+Assuming NPM and Gulp are installed, install dependencies with :

+    (sudo) npm install

-Assuming Gulp is installed, create a build with:
+create a build with:

 	gulp build